Outdoor Plumbing Installation: What You Need to Know for 2026

 Outdoor Showers

 An outdoor shower is a popular upgrade for pool owners, beach homes, and backyard retreats.
-Installation typically runs around $1,620, but costs vary significantly based on whether hot water supply is included and how far the shower sits from existing plumbing lines.
+Installation typically runs $800 to $2,500, but costs vary significantly based on whether hot water supply is included and how far the shower sits from existing plumbing lines.
 A basic cold-water rinse shower is far less expensive than a full hot-and-cold setup with drainage.

 Irrigation Systems

 Irrigation system costs vary based on the size of your lawn and the complexity of the design.
-A standard residential sprinkler system ranges from $1,700 to $3,500 installed.
-These systems require proper backflow prevention devices, which are often mandated by local water authorities.
+In 2026, a typical in-ground sprinkler system costs about $0.90 to $1.70 per square foot, or roughly $585 to $1,335 per zone.
+For a standard quarter-acre lot, expect to pay between $3,000 and $8,500 installed.
+These systems require proper backflow prevention devices, which are mandated by most local water authorities.
 For smart irrigation options that can reduce water waste and lower your utility bill, explore smart plumbing systems.

 Outdoor Kitchens & Utility Sinks

 Outdoor kitchen plumbing is one of the more complex and expensive projects.
-Running a supply line and drain for an outdoor sink can cost $500 to $1,500+ depending on the distance from the home's existing plumbing.
-A yard hydrant — useful for utility areas, gardens, and livestock — averages around $1,045 installed.
+Running a supply line and drain for an outdoor sink typically adds $800 to $2,000 to a kitchen build, with sink fixtures themselves running another $200 to $3,000 depending on quality.
+A yard hydrant (useful for utility areas, gardens, and livestock) averages around $1,045 installed.

 Outdoor Sink / Utility Sink $400 – $1,500 $700